- Tuberculosis (TB) is one of the top 10 causes of death worldwide.

-About one-third of the world's population has latent TB, which means people have been infected by TB bacteria but are not (yet) ill with disease and cannot transmit the disease.
+About one-quarter of the world's population has latent TB, which means people have been infected by TB bacteria but are not (yet) ill with the disease and cannot transmit the disease.

-People infected with TB bacteria have a lifetime risk of falling ill with TB of 10%.
-However persons with compromised immune systems, such as people living with HIV, malnutrition or diabetes, or people who use tobacco, have a much higher risk of falling ill.
+People infected with TB bacteria have a 5–15% lifetime risk of falling ill with TB.
+However, persons with compromised immune systems, such as people living with HIV, malnutrition or diabetes, or people who use tobacco, have a much higher risk of falling ill.

-When a person develops active TB (disease), the symptoms (cough, fever, night sweats, weight loss etc.) may be mild for many months.
+When a person develops active TB disease, the symptoms (such as cough, fever, night sweats, or weight loss) may be mild for many months.
 This can lead to delays in seeking care, and results in transmission of the bacteria to others.
-People ill with TB can infect up to 10–15 other people through close contact over the course of a year.
-Without proper treatment up to two thirds of people ill with TB will die.
+People with active TB can infect 10–15 other people through close contact over the course of a year.
+Without proper treatment, 45% of HIV-negative people with TB on average and nearly all HIV-positive people with TB will die.

 Who is most at risk?

-Tuberculosis mostly affects young adults, in their most productive years.
+Tuberculosis mostly affects adults in their most productive years.
 However, all age groups are at risk.
 Over 95% of cases and deaths are in developing countries.

-People who are co-infected with HIV and TB are 21 to 34 times more likely to become sick with TB (see TB and HIV section).
-Risk of active TB is also greater in persons suffering from other conditions that impair the immune system.
+People who are infected with HIV are 20 to 30 times more likely to develop active TB (see TB and HIV section below).
+The risk of active TB is also greater in persons suffering from other conditions that impair the immune system.

-About half a million children (0-14 years) fell ill with TB, and 74 000 HIV-negative children died from the disease in 2012.
 Tobacco use greatly increases the risk of TB disease and death.
-More than 20% of TB cases worldwide are attributable to smoking.
+8% of TB cases worldwide are attributable to smoking.

 Global impact of TB

 TB occurs in every part of the world.
-In 2012, the largest number of new TB cases occurred in Asia, accounting for 60% of new cases globally.
-However, sub-Saharan Africa carried the greatest proportion of new cases per population with over 255 cases per 100 000 population in 2012.
+In 2016, the largest number of new TB cases occurred in Asia, with 45% of new cases, followed by Africa, with 25% of new cases.

 Symptoms and diagnosis

 TB is a treatable and curable disease.
-Active, drug-sensitive TB disease is treated with a standard six-month course of four antimicrobial drugs that are provided with information, supervision and support to the patient by a health worker or trained volunteer.
-Without such supervision and support, treatment adherence can be difficult and the disease can spread.
+Active, drug-susceptible TB disease is treated with a standard 6 month course of 4 antimicrobial drugs that are provided with information, supervision and support to the patient by a health worker or trained volunteer.
+Without such support, treatment adherence can be difficult and the disease can spread.
 The vast majority of TB cases can be cured when medicines are provided and taken properly.